 There is a fundamental problem with the observing method described here, where observations in different filters are obtained at different times.
 If the object has an irregular shape, and is tumbling, then one could fully expect large brightness variations as the aspect of the object changed with time.
 Depending on the shape of the object, and the tumble rate, the brightness variation could be very large indeed.
-Only if all debris was spheres without any albedo or material differences could one expect to get very repeatable magnitudes and colors from the observing technique used here.
+Only if all debris was uniform spheres could one expect to get very repeatable magnitudes and colors from the observing technique used here.

-We believe, however, that the colors of stable objects which do not show large magnitude variations within a 20 minute observing sequence, and have fairly repeatable colors (differences less than 0.2 magnitudes) when observed at different times, are telling us something about the fundamental nature of the faint debris population.
+We believe, however, that the colors of stable objects which do not show large magnitude variations within a 20 minute observing sequence, and have fairly repeatable colors (differences less than twice the expected variation due to errors) when observed at different times, are telling us something about the fundamental nature of the faint debris population.
 These objects are all redder than solar in both colors.
 The current dataset is not enough to state whether these colors are representative of the actual surfaces, or whether we are seeing the environmental effects perhaps of space weathering.

-We point out to you the study presented by Cowardin, et.al (2009, this conference) where laboratory measurements of a number of spacecraft surfaces are conducted through the same filters as used on the CTIO 0.9-m telescope.
+We point out to you the study presented by Cowardin, et.al [4] where laboratory measurements of a number of spacecraft surfaces are conducted through the same filters as used on the CTIO/SMARTS 0.9-m telescope.